|

 latency test (MSLT) to confirm a suspected diagnosis and

 also to determine the extent of the Narcolepsy.
+Excessive Daytime Sleepiness (EDS) is an essential part

 of the diagnosis of Narcolepsy but may have a variety of